Conservapedia: Background

-Conservapedia was created in November 2006 by Andrew Schlafly, a Harvard and Princeton-educated attorney and a homeschool advocate.
+Conservapedia was created in November 2006 by Andrew Schlafly, a Harvard and Princeton-educated attorney.
 He established the project after reading a student's assignment written using the Common Era notation rather than Anno Domini.
-Although Schlafly was "an early Wikipedia enthusiast", as reported by Shawn Zeller of Congressional Quarterly, Schlafly became concerned about bias after Wikipedia editors repeatedly reverted his edits to the article about the 2005 Kansas evolution hearings.
+Interviewed by Shawn Zeller of Congressional Quarterly, Schlafly said he was "an early Wikipedia enthusiast", but became concerned about bias after other Wikipedia editors repeatedly reverted his edits to an article about the 2005 Kansas evolution hearings.
 Schlafly expressed the hope Conservapedia would become a general resource for American educators and a counterpoint to the liberal bias that he perceived in Wikipedia.

 The "Eagle Forum University" online education program, which is associated with Phyllis Schlafly's Eagle Forum organization, uses material for online courses, including U.S. history, stored on Conservapedia.
 Editing of Conservapedia articles related to a particular course topic is also a certain assignment for Eagle Forum University students.

 Running on MediaWiki software, the site was founded in 2006, with its earliest articles dating from November 22.
 By January 2012, Conservapedia contained over 38,000 pages, not counting pages intended for internal discussion and collaboration, minimal "stub" articles, and other miscellany.
 Regular features on the front page of Conservapedia include links to news articles and blogs that the site's editors consider relevant to conservatism.
 Editors of Conservapedia also maintain a page titled "Examples of Bias in Wikipedia" that compiles alleged instances of bias or errors on Wikipedia pages.
 It was, at one point, the most-viewed page on the site.

 Editorial viewpoints and policies

 Conservapedia has editorial policies designed to prevent vandalism and what Schlafly sees as liberal bias.
-According to The Australian, although the site's operators claim that the site "strives to keep its articles concise, informative, family-friendly, and true to the facts, which often back up conservative ideas more than liberal ones", on Conservapedia "arguments are often circular" and "contradictions, self-serving rationalizations and hypocrisies abound".
+However, although the site's operators claim that the site "strives to keep its articles concise, informative, family-friendly, and true to the facts, which often back up conservative ideas more than liberal ones", according to The Australian, "arguments are often circular", and "contradictions, self-serving rationalizations and hypocrisies abound."